yugabyte/yugabyte-db/docs/content/v2024.1/yugabyte-platform/configure-yugabyte-platform/on-premises-provider.md

 ### Advanced

-Disable the **DB Nodes have public internet access** option if you want the installation to run in an airgapped mode without expecting any internet access.
+DB Nodes have public internet access
+: Disable this option if you want the installation to run in an airgapped mode without expecting any internet access.

-YBA uses the sudo user to set up YugabyteDB nodes.
-However, if any of the following statements are applicable to your use case, you need to enable the **Manually Provision Nodes** option:

-- Pre-provisioned `yugabyte:yugabyte` user and group.
-- Sudo user requires a password.
-- The [SSH user](#ssh-key-pairs) is not a sudo user.
+Manually Provision Nodes
+: IMPORTANT: Enable the **Manually Provision Nodes** option if you provisioned nodes using the [YugabyteDB Anywhere node agent package](../../prepare/server-nodes-software/software-on-prem/).
+: You must also enable this option if you used legacy [assisted manual](../../prepare/server-nodes-software/software-on-prem-assist/) or [fully manual](../../prepare/server-nodes-software/software-on-prem-manual/) provisioning to provision your nodes.
 For manual provisioning, you are prompted to run a Python pre-provisioning script at a later stage to provision the database instances.
 Refer to [Add nodes to the on-premises provider](../on-premises-nodes/).

+YB Nodes Home Directory
-Optionally, use the **YB Nodes Home Directory** field to specify the home directory of the `yugabyte` user.
+: Optionally, use the **YB Nodes Home Directory** field to specify the home directory of the `yugabyte` user.
 The default value is `/home/yugabyte`.

+Install Node Exporter
-Enable **Install Node Exporter** if you want the Node Exporter installed.
+: Enable this option if you want the Prometheus Node Exporter installed.
 You can skip this step if you have Node Exporter already installed on the nodes.
 Ensure you have provided the correct port number for skipping the installation.

-The **Node Exporter User** field allows you to override the default `prometheus` user.
+: The **Node Exporter User** field allows you to override the default `prometheus` user.
 This is helpful when the user is pre-provisioned on nodes (when the user creation is disabled).
 If overridden, the installer checks whether or not the user exists and creates the user if it does not exist.

-Use the **Node Exporter Port** field to specify the port number for the Prometheus Node Exporter.
+: Use the **Node Exporter Port** field to specify the port number for the Prometheus Node Exporter.
 The default value is 9300.

+NTP Setup
-**NTP Setup** lets you to customize the Network Time Protocol server, as follows:
+: You can customize the Network Time Protocol server.

-- Select **Specify Custom NTP Server(s)** to provide your own NTP servers and allow the cluster nodes to connect to those NTP servers.
+: Select **Specify Custom NTP Server(s)** to provide your own NTP servers and allow the cluster nodes to connect to those NTP servers.
-- Select **Assume NTP server configured in machine image** to prevent YBA from performing any NTP configuration on the cluster nodes.
+: Select **Assume NTP server configured in machine image** to prevent YBA from performing any NTP configuration on the cluster nodes.
 For data consistency, ensure that NTP is correctly configured on your machine image.

 ## Next step